 Introduction

 In the wake of the overthrow of Ukrainian President Viktor Yanukovych in February 2014, the Crimean Peninsula was invaded by “little green men,” soldiers whose uniforms lacked insignia or other identifying information.
-While nobody seriously doubted the origin of these troops, the pretext of anonymity afforded NATO a fig leaf—had it needed one—to avert direct confrontation between West and East.
-The Kremlin formally annexed Crimea shortly thereafter.
+While nobody seriously doubted the Russian origin of these troops, the pretext of anonymity provided a fig leaf for NATO—had it needed one—to avert direct confrontation between West and East.
+As Brussels remained on the sidelines, the Kremlin formally annexed Crimea shortly thereafter.
 Russian intervention in Ukraine continues to this day, consisting of limited ground operations and aggressive cyber campaigns (Angevine et al. 2019).
 Many now worry about a potential repeat performance in the Baltics, where ethnic Russian minorities and NATO membership make for a dangerous mix.
 Other Russian “active measures” similarly appear to be designed to undermine the legitimacy of Western democratic institutions and to inflame a wave of nationalist populism opposed to the “liberal international order,” while ensuring that military confrontation between Russia and NATO does not take place (Paul and Matthews 2016).